-Trying to cut back on your caffeine?
-These 5 healthy and vegan coffee alternatives can keep your morning ritual alive, without getting the jitters.
+Trying to cut back on your caffeine but can't figure out what a healthy coffee alternative might be – that you'll actually want to drink?
+These 5 healthy and vegan coffee swaps can keep your morning ritual alive, without giving you the jitters.

 On this page